AbedCreate/tripguard-legal/privacy_policy.md

 _Last Updated: September 23, 2025_

-TripGuard (“we”, “our”, “us”) is committed to protecting the privacy and security of your personal information.
+TripGuard Security Innovations Ltd. (“we”, “our”, “us”) is committed to protecting the privacy and security of your personal information.
 This Privacy Policy explains how we collect, use, share, and safeguard information when you use the TripGuard mobile application (the “App”).

 ---